6.0

 Delete the database.

-• Icons will not display on the right side of unmatched database types.
+The xxx icon will not be displayed on the right side of incompatible database types.

-• If you want to update the database of the locally saved table, such as changing from the development environment to the production environment, you only need to modify the URL of the data connection.
-In this way, the locally saved table can still update data according to the data connection name.
+If you want to update the database of the locally saved table, for example, when you changed from the development environment to the production environment, you only need to modify the URL of the data connection when the table name and the table structure are consistent.
+In this way, data from the the locally saved table can still be updated according to the data connection name.

 The following table describes Number of Active Connections and Number of Idle Connections.